Supreme Court Hands Total Wine, Other Out-Of-State Liquor Retailers A Big Win

 He said states have been doing so for 150 years, and Tennessee's requirement has been in place for 80 years.
 "Today and for the first time," Gorsuch wrote, "the Court claims to have discovered a duty and power to strike down laws like these as unconstitutional.
 Respectfully, I do not see it."

-The practical effect of the decision will be that more big-box competitors will likely move into the state, forcing some local stores out of business.
+The practical effect of the decision will be that more big-box competitors are likely to move into the state, forcing some local stores out of business.
 But liquor prices may go down, and there will be more product choices for consumers.

 The last major court decision on state regulation of liquor sales was in 2005, when the high court struck down state laws that allowed in-state wineries to ship directly to consumer out of state but barred out-of-state wineries from shipping to consumers in the state.